 A Beginner’s Guide to List Comprehension in Python

-List comprehension is a concise way to create lists in Python.
-It allows you to create a new list by iterating over an existing sequence, such as a list, and applying an expression to each item in the sequence.
+List comprehension is a concise and efficient way to create lists in Python.
+It allows you to iterate over an existing sequence (such as a list) and apply an expression to each item in a single line.

 new_list = [expression for element in old_list if condition]

-• expression is the operation or calculation to perform on each element in old_list.
+• expression → Operation to perform on each element.

-• element is the variable that represents each individual element in old_list.
+• element → Represents each item in old_list.

 squares = []